 Make & Materials

 All Shaina Mote pieces are designed, developed, and made in Los Angeles.
 We are dedicated to fair, American made production.
-From when we began in 2012, we have centered our ethos and practices around supporting the local economy and nurturing the trades and skills found within domestic garment manufacturing.
+From the company's inception in 2012, we have centered our ethos and practices around supporting the local economy and nurturing the trades and skills found within domestic garment manufacturing.

 We have built a solid base of family-run contractors and local craftsmen with whom we work.
 They are responsible for the long-lasting construction of every piece of clothing that we make.
 Even special touches throughout the seasons such as pleating or dyeing are done locally.
 From perfect cutting of fabric to deliberate sewing and finishing with French seams, the collection is built to last by people we know personally.